 12 Top-Rated Things to Do in Champaign-Urbana, Illinois

 It's not just the campus that attracts attention to Champaign-Urbana.
-Tourists often frequent the area for the downtown street festivals, children's museums, and bountiful natural spaces.
-Urbana's Market at the Square on Saturday mornings is something to mark on the calendar, and several attractions at Crystal Lake Park always afford many fun things to do.
-More educational attractions can be found on the northwest edge of Champaign at Parkland College, including an open-to-the-public planetarium with shows that are out of this world.
-Plan your sightseeing agenda with our list of things to do in Champaign-Urbana.
+Tourists often frequent the area for the downtown street festivals and bountiful natural spaces.
+Urbana's Market at the Square on Saturday mornings is something to mark on the calendar, with several other family-friendly attractions to check out the rest of the week.

 1. University of Illinois Champaign-Urbana